sindresorhus/electron-context-menu/readme.md

 Show the `Learn Spelling {selection}` menu item when right-clicking text.

-Even if `true`, the `spellcheck` preference in browser window must still be enabled on Electron 8.
-For Electron 9 or higher, this is done by default.
-The spellcheck will also only show when right-clicking misspelled words.
+The spellcheck will only show when right-clicking misspelled words.

 #### showLookUpSelection